Jerrythafast/FDSTools/README.rst

 Vis
 ~~~
+v1.0.2
+    - Changed default value of -n/--min-abs from 15 to 5
+    - Added -I/--input2 option, which allows for specifying a file with raw
+      data points for Stuttermodelvis and Profilevis
+    - Added support for creating BGAnalysevis visualisations

 v1.0.1
     - Added -j/--jitter option for Stuttermodelvis (default: 0.25)
     - Fixed bug where Vis would not allow the -n/--min-abs and the